Preliminary Day By Day Itinerary

 After lunch on our own, we will continue to Tirana (around 3 hours) arriving by about 6:00 PM.
 Our accommodation is at the four-star hotel Boutique Hotel Kotoni and by 7:30 PM, dinner is in a selected restaurant in walking distance nearby.
 (B-D)

-Walk to the Skanderbeg Square, the main landmark of the city, named after an Albanian hero.
+09.30 am – Walk to the Skanderbeg Square, the main landmark of the city, named after an Albanian hero.
 We can walk along pedestrian street; this is the best way to explore Tirana architecture and everyday life.
 During our walk visit the famous painted Et’hem Bey Mosque.
 It dates back to the 18th century in the style of Ottoman “rococo”, which is amazing for its colors and lines presenting flowers and leaves in one unique wall decoration combination.
 Pilgrims from far and wide reach the Et’hem Bey Mosque to offer prayers.
-The Clock Tower, National History Museum - north of Skanderbeg Square, The Palace of Culture, the Ruins of Justinian Castle, The monument to Mother Albania and The National Gallery are the significant spots that catch the attention of one and all who make a visit to the city.
+The Clock Tower, National History Museum - north of Skanderbeg Square, The Palace of Culture, the House of Leaves (the headquarters of the state security during the communist regime), The monument to Mother Albania and The National Gallery are the significant spots that catch the attention of one and all who make a visit to the city.

 Wednesday Ohrid, Macedonia

-Depart for Macedonia to the UNESCO museum town of Ohrid (3.5 hours, depending on traffic at border).
-On the way we may stop at Tirana village market, which is a famous landmark of the capital (pending restoration completion).
+8:30 am – Depart for Macedonia to the UNESCO museum town of Ohrid (3.5 hours, depending on traffic at border).

 We expect to arrive at the border to Macedonia near monastery of St. Naum by 2:00 PM.
 Lunch is in a selected restaurant near the Springs of Lake Ohrid with delicious food.
 The lake is included in the UNESCO Nature Heritage List.
 After lunch we can take a little row boat to see the Springs of Lake Ohrid followed by a visit to the monastery of St. Naum (around 15 min walk).
 The monastery operated from the end of 10th to the beginning of 11th century and was established by St. Naum, one of the disciples of St. Cyril and Methodius, the inventors of the Glagolic alphabet.
 Towards the end of his life St. Naum of Ohrid built the monastery St. Archangel where he was buried in 910 AD.
 The architecture of the monastery church is typical Byzantine.
 Different constructive layers can very clearly be recognized dating back from 10th to 14th century.
 The frescoes date back to the beginning of the 19th century.